taylortempleton/SimpleCPU_RISC-V/README.md

-***Note: Overwhelming majority of project is the work of Tenstorrent engineering genius Rahul B.  My contributions not merged until closer to final & approved by project owner.
-I would never want to take credit for any of the massive amount of work of Rahul Behl.
+***Note: Overwhelming majority of project is the work of Tenstorrent engineering genius Rahul B.
 * https://www.linkedin.com/in/raulbehl/

-Taylor's contributions:
+Taylor's contributions, not yet merged to master:
-* Correct JALR instruction function.
+* Correct infinite loop bug of i-type and j-type instructions.
 (Complete)
-* Correct infinite loop bug of i-type and j-type instructions.
+* Correct JALR instruction function.
 (Complete)
-* Create Verilator testbench.
+* Create Verilator testbench for verification purposes.
 (Complete)
 * Add hex_gen support for remaining unsupported RISC-V instructions (In progress)
 -----------------